Consensys/quorum/docs/Permissioning/Permissioning apis.md

     ultimateParent: "INITORG"
 }]
 ```
-Please click [here](#organization-status-types) for the complete list of organization status.
 ### `quorumPermission.acctList`
+Returns the list of accounts permissioned in the network

 * Input: None
 * Output: Returns the list of all accounts across organizations
 * Example: